Overview

 If your domain is registered at another company but you are unable to point your nameservers to DreamHost, you'll need to point individual DNS records to DreamHost instead.

-The following steps explain how to view the email DNS records configured for your domain at DreamHost.
-You will then need to add these at the company where your nameservers are currently pointed.
+These steps explain how to view the email DNS records configured for your domain at DreamHost.
+You will then need to add them at the company where your nameservers are currently pointed.

 - Navigate to the Manage Websites page.